Messaging has become a part of our life. Whether it’s SMS or instant messaging apps, people message more than ever.

 Both have a simple interface where you see conversations one by one.
 The top search row can search for names and discussions.

 You can access the settings menu in the top right section.
-Signal also supports opening the menu by clicking on the profile icon in the top-left corner.
+Signal also supports opening the menu by clicking the profile icon in the top-left corner.

 Sending options